 - High blood pressure

-- Genetic disorders (such as Marfan syndrome, Ehlers-Danlos syndrome, Turner's syndrome and polycystic kidney disease) that affect connective tissue like bones, cartilage, heart and blood vessels
+- Genetic disorders that affect connective tissue like bones, cartilage, heart and blood vessels (Marfan syndrome, Ehlers-Danlos syndrome, Turner's syndrome and polycystic kidney disease)

 - Infections of aorta

-Suprarenal aneurysms usually occur with no symptoms.
+Suprarenal aneurysms usually have no symptoms.
 When symptoms do occur, they generally include:

 - Severe or dull pain in the abdomen, chest, lower back or groin

-- Close monitoring: Regular screenings that can check the size and growth of a suprarenal aneurysm is the first step in determining if treatment is necessary.
+- Close monitoring: Regular screenings check the size and growth of the aneurysm to determine if treatment is necessary.

-- Lifestyle changes: Steps such as quitting smoking, controlling your diabetes and high blood pressure and eating a low-fat diet to reduce your cholesterol may help keep aneurysms from growing.
-Heavy lifting should also be avoided.
+- Lifestyle changes: You can help keep the aneurysm from growing if you quit smoking, control your diabetes and high blood pressure and eat a low-fat diet to reduce your cholesterol.
+You should also avoid heavy lifting.

-- Medication: Medicines to reduce cholesterol or high blood pressure are also used to help control the growth of aneurysms.
+- Medication: Medication to reduce cholesterol or high blood pressure can help control the growth of aneurysms.

 - Surgery: Surgical repair is the optimal option for aneurysms 6 cm or larger.